Business interruption insurance

 No one can predict what’s around the corner.
 And it can be difficult to judge the impact any incident can have on your business.
-Business interruption (BI) insurance helps to put your business back on track.
-BI can help with:
+Business interruption insurance helps to put your business back on track.
+Business interruption insurance can help with:

 - Loss of gross revenue and profit

-Cover can help with loss of income as well as paying on going rent, employee salaries and any other overheads while you’re unable to trade.
+Cover can help with loss of income while you’re unable to trade.
+It can also pay on going rent, employee salaries and other overheads.

 - Increased cost of working

-What additional expenses could you be facing?
-You may need to rent other premises, or hire additional staff or equipment to keep your business running.
+Consider the expenses you could be facing.
+You may need to rent other premises, or hire staff and equipment to keep your business running.

 - Recovery periods

-How long will it take your business to recover?
-Many get this very wrong and assume they will be up and running within months, but in reality it can take years.
+How long does it take to recover?
+Many get this very wrong and assume they will be back on their feet in months.
+In reality, it can take years.

+We can arrange business interruption insurance that will help you protect your business and put you back on track following a loss.
 With experience of a variety of different industries, we can help you to assess the risks to your business and decide on an indemnity period.
-We can arrange BI that will help you protect your business and put you back on track following a loss.

 CONTACT YOUR NEAREST BUSINESS INTERRUPTION INSURANCE EXPERT